 Motor Skills and Movement Activities - Chapter Summary

-These short and engaging video lessons are led by subject experts who use dynamic animations and graphics to make learning movement activities and motor skills fun and simple.
-Lessons come with transcripts, so you can quickly reference vocabulary terms and video tags that you can use to refer back to main points in the lessons.
+These short and engaging video lessons are led by subject experts who use dynamic animations and graphics to make studying movement activities and motor skills fun and simple.
+Lessons come with transcripts so you can quickly reference vocabulary terms as well as timeline tags you can use to refer back to main points in the lessons.

 In this lesson, we discuss both fundamental and dynamic movement skills.
 We review a human's first five years of life, and we discuss the concepts of agility, balance, and coordination.
 We also recap various types of movement skills.